I'm a Man (Michelle Branch song): Music video

 Following the release of "I'm a Man", the official music video was released shortly after.
-The accompanying music video features incorporating footage from "Silent Parade 1917, Dyke March, and Roe v.
-Wade protest at the Supreme Court.
+The accompanying music video features incorporating footage from the Silent Parade, a dyke march, and a protest during arguments for Dobbs v.
+Jackson Women's Health Organization at the Supreme Court.
 The video also shows other footage from the ‘50s through today, highlighting the ways in which women have fought for their rights.